This is the first of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring Boot:

-I wanted to write a simple-ish Spring REST application to experiment with these technologies:
+I wrote a simple non-trivial Spring REST application to experiment with the following technologies:

 - AssertJ